-- Tie the barrel swivel onto the line to keep the sinker on but still allowing it to slide up and down the line.
+- Tie the barrel swivel onto the line to keep the sinker on but still allow it to slide up and down the line.

 - Tie a 12-36 inch piece of line to the other end of the barrel swivel.
 The length is your choice, though longer is more common.

 - Tie your size 2, 3, or 4 hook to the end of this line using a snell knot.
 You can find information on different knots in various books and videos.